 Sasori is 35 years old.
 But because he modified his body to become an unaging puppet, his physical appearance is that of a 15-year old.

 The First Hokage lived long enough to have grandchildren.
 Nevertheless, neither him nor his brother the Second Hokage look like they've aged beyond their early 40s; for all we know, they could have been relatively young when the grandkids were born.

 When they meet, Naruto instantly assumes that Yagura is a child who never had the chance to properly experience life.
 He's actually both an adult (though his age isn't given) and the Fourth Mizukage to boot.

-President Aria from ARIA.
+President Aria.
 20 years have passed and he doesn't look any different, unlike Grandma, who has considerably shortened.

 Played even straighter by Albert Pitt, who, while one of the eldest members of the main cast, looks like a cute little boy due to his working conditions.

 Loco from MÄR is thirty-two years old, despite looking like she's somewhere around ten.
 This is because the Darkness Arms she specializes in de-age her every time she uses them.
 At one point she ends up de-aging herself into infancy.